 Entering and working in confined spaces is a high-risk job.
-It is crucial that all employees involved in a confined space entry understand the potential hazards and strictly adhere to the work practices and entry procedures.
+It is crucial that all persons involved in a confined space entry - supervisors, entrants, and attendants - understand the potential hazards and strictly adhere to safe work practices and entry procedures.

-Confined spaces include underground vaults, tanks, storage bins, manholes, pits, silos, process vessels, and pipelines.
+Confined spaces include (but are not limited to) underground vaults, tanks, storage bins, manholes, pits, silos, process vessels, and pipelines.

 This online course satisfies the training requirements for the OSHA 29 CFR § 1910.146 Permit-required Confined Spaces Standard.

 This training is required for persons supervising confined space entry, entrants - employees entering and working within a confined space, and attendants - those persons tasked with assisting with the entry, but not actually entering themselves.

 It will take a MINIMUM of 2 hours to complete this online course.
 The student may log on and off as needed.
 A bookmark will be set so when they log back in they will return to where they left off.